fenbf/cpp17features/readme.md

 }
 ```

-Types of `__begin` and `__end` might be different, only the comparison operator is required.
+Types of `__begin` and `__end` might be different; only the comparison operator is required.
 This little change allows Range TS users a better experience.

 ###[[fallthrough]] attribute